The Contract Class

 loading...

-decorator/macro traverses the class, generating the necessary code to:
+Under the hood, the NEAR Bindgen decorator/macro traverses the class, generating the necessary code to:

 - Transform the code into a valid NEAR contract.